Kerodon: Behavior

 Like their relatives, the capybaras and the maras, members of the genus Kerodon are highly social.
 Kerodon species, like capybaras, are polygynous, with males forming harems.
 They are very vocal creatures and produce various whistles, chirps, and squeaks.
 Males establish ownership over one or several rock piles and defend their territories.
 Within each group, a hierarchical structure exists.
-They are primarily active during late hours of the day.
+They are primarily active during dawn and dusk.

 Classification

 Traditionally, the genus Kerodon has been considered a member of the subfamily Caviinae along with the guinea pigs and other cavies.
 Molecular results have consistently suggested Kerodon is most closely related to the capybara, and the two evolved from within the Caviidae.
 This led Woods and Kilpatrick (2005) to unite the two into the subfamily Hydrochoerinae within the Caviidae.
 Using a molecular clock approach, Opazo suggested Kerodon diverged from Hydrochoerus (the capybara) in the late Middle Miocene.